Michael-Kornilich/bitcoin_analysis/README.md

 ---
 ### This sript answers the Question: If you held Bitcoin for X days, what would your return be?

-These are calculated by averaging the X days return over the bitcoin price data from 2012 to 2024.
+These are calculated by averaging the X days return over the bitcoin price data from 2012 to present day.

 Enjoy!